-I am a member of 18 St John Street Chambers.
+I, David Hoffman, am a member of 18 St John Street Chambers.
 I am registered with the Information Commissioner's Office (ICO) as a Data Controller for the personal data that I hold and process as a barrister.
-My registered address is 18 St John Street Chambers, 18-20 St John Street, Manchester, M3.
-4EA.

-If you need to contact me about your data or this privacy notice, you can reach me at dhoffman@18sjs.com
+My registered address is 18 St John Street Chambers and my ICO registration number is Z4629469.
+If you need to contact me about your data or this privacy notice, you can reach me at clerks@18sjs.com